bluz71/bluz71.github.io/_posts/2017-06-20-the-treats-of-neovim.md

   for details.

 - A development community that can survive the comings and goings of key developers.
-The initial Neovim lead,  Thiago de Arruda, did in fact depart Neovim yet the project has continued on just fine.
+The initial Neovim lead, Thiago de Arruda, did in fact depart the Neovim project yet Neovim has continued on just fine.

 - Neovim's remote API functionality provides a pathway where Neovim can be a true component in another application.
 This Neovim component could exist in